forestgeo/Climate/Climate_Data/CRU/README.md

    - a script to identify average-filled gaps of ≥3 years
    - csv file summarizing these gaps for a subset of ForestGEO sites

 ## Data use and attribution

-Researchers who wish to use this data product are responsible to understand and evaluate its appropriateness for their research purposes.
-Researchers using the CRU data product should abide by the latest data use guidelines (available via the [CRU website](https://crudata.uea.ac.uk/cru/data/hrg/)) and provide appropriate citation:
+Researchers who wish to use these data are responsible for understanding and evaluating their appropriateness for specific research purposes.
+They must cite the original data source (below) and should also cite the ForestGEO Climate Data Portal, as per our [data use policy](https://github.com/forestgeo/Climate/blob/master/README.md#data-use-policy).
+Researchers using the CRU data product should abide by the latest data use guidelines (available via the [CRU website](https://crudata.uea.ac.uk/cru/data/hrg/)).

-*Original Data Set: CRU TS, v.
-4.04* (citation current as of July 2020):

 Climatic Research Unit, University of East Anglia.
 2020.
 CRU TSv4, Version 4.04, DOI: [10.1038/s41597-020-0453-3](https://doi.org/10.1038/s41597-020-0453-3)

 Harris, I., Osborn, T.J., Jones, P. et al. Version 4 of the CRU TS monthly high-resolution gridded multivariate climate dataset.
 Sci Data 7, 109 (2020). https://doi-org.smithsonian.idm.oclc.org/10.1038/s41597-020-0453-3

-*Curated Data Set: Historical Climate Data for ForestGEO Sites*:

-Please refer to the ForestGEO Climate Date Portal's data [data use policy](https://github.com/forestgeo/Climate/blob/master/README.md#data-use-policy).

 ## References